 • Check Weather Conditions: Avoid going out on the water if strong winds or offshore breezes are expected.
 Always check local weather forecasts before heading out.

-• Water Temperature: Be aware that the temperature of the water temperature as they can change quickly and be very different than the air temperature.
+• Water Temperature: Be aware that the water temperatures can change quickly and can be very different than the air temperature.

 • Be Safe, Be Seen: Avoid going out on the water when there is reduced visibility.
-Do not set out onto the water until half an hour after sunrise and return at least half an hour before sunset.
+Do not set out onto the water until half an hour after sunrise and be sure to return at least half an hour before sunset.

 2. Wear a Personal Flotation Device (PFD)